 The New York Business Plan Competition is the only leading collegiate business competition that is a regionally coordinated, collaborative statewide program representing over 55 colleges and universities, which sets it apart from all other competitions in the nation that may be less inclusive.

 Since 2010, over 570 student teams from almost 60 of New York’s colleges and universities have pitched their ideas and ventures at the NYBPC.
 The winners are selected each year by esteemed judges, including venture capitalists, angel investors, investment bankers, other sophisticated public and private investors, and seasoned entrepreneurs.
 At the end of the 2013 competition, more than $800,000 in cash and in-kind prizes have been awarded to student entrepreneurs in New York.
 For more information, jump to the official website for the 2014 New York Business Plan Competition.

 On Friday, April 25, 2014, 560 students on 92 teams representing 36 colleges and universities from across New York State competed for networking and investment prizes in Albany, NY.
-Among the winners that were selected includes Glauconix, the grand prize winner of $100,000 cash and in-kind services.
-Glauconix is a startup consisting of SUNY College of Nanoscale Science and Engineering students students Feryan Ahmed, Colby Creedon, Rajan Kumar, and Karen Torrejon and is developing technology to create realistic eye tissue that may be used for drug screening, which could help prevent and treat glaucoma.
+Among the winners that were selected include Glauconix, the grand prize winner of $100,000 cash and in-kind services.
+Glauconix is a startup consisting of SUNY College of Nanoscale Science and Engineering students Feryan Ahmed, Colby Creedon, Rajan Kumar, and Karen Torrejon.
+They are developing technology to create realistic eye tissue that may be used for drug screening, which could help prevent and treat glaucoma.

 5 SUNY colleges and universities’ student startups placed are among 2014 state champions: